cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Taxes
 =====

 The names of the taxes which will be applied to the product.
-Several taxes must be delimited by a comma.
+Several taxes must be delimited with a comma.

 .. important::